Convergence of clock processes in random environments and ageing in the p-spin SK model: Introduction and main results

-\begin{remark} The result of this theorem is stated for the \emph{blocked} process $S^b_n(t)$.
-It implies immediately that under the same hypothesis, the original process $S_n(t)$ (defined in \eqv(1.clock)) converges to $S_\nu$ in the weaker $M_1$-topology (see \cite{Whi02} for a detailed discussion of Skorokhod topologies).
-However, the statement of the theorem is strictly stronger than just convergence in $M_1$, and it is this form that is useful in applications. \end{remark}
+\begin{remark*} The result of this theorem is stated for the \textit{blocked} process $S^b_n(t)$.
+It implies immediately that under the same hypothesis, the original process $S_n(t)$ [defined in (\ref{1.clock})] converges to $S_\nu$ in the weaker $M_1$-topology; see~\cite{Whi02} for a detailed discussion of Skorokhod topologies.
+However, the statement of the theorem is strictly stronger than just convergence in $M_1$, and it is this form that is useful in applications. \end{remark*}

-\begin{remark} To extract detailed information on the process $X_n$, e.g. the behaviour of correlation functions, from the convergence of the blocked clock process, one needs further information on the typical behaviour of the process during the $\th_n$ steps of a single block.
-This is a model dependent issue and we will examplify how this can be done in the context of the $p$-psin SK model. \end{remark}
+\begin{remark*} To extract detailed information on the process $X_n$, for example the behavior of correlation functions, from the convergence of the blocked clock process, one needs further information on the typical behavior of the process during the $\th_n$ steps of a single block.
+This is a model-dependent issue, and we will exemplify how this can be done in the context of the $p$-psin SK model. \end{remark*}